elcid73/FinTech-Company-Research/README.md

 * How is your company performing relative to competitors in the same domain?

-Given the fact that the size of the personal loan market has been steadily increasing, while Upstart sales and profit declined, shows that it’s been underperforming compared to its competitors.
+Given the fact that the size of the personal loan market has been steadily increasing, while Upstart sales and profit declined, when can conclude that it’s been underperforming compared to its competitors.

 ## Recommendations